New Orthodontic Patient Information – Milton, MA

 Our forms will ask you multiple questions about the current state of your health and any problems you might have noticed or are currently suffering from.
 The more information we have at the start of your treatment, the easier it will be to take care of your various needs.
 You can fill out our forms online by selecting the appropriate link below, which will allow us to check you in as quickly as possible.

 We know that it’s important for you to save as much money as possible on the orthodontic care that you and your child receive.
-That’s why Milton Orthodontics is an insurance-friendly practice!
+That’s why Milton Orthodontics is a dental insurance-friendly orthodontic office!
 Most major plans and providers will be accepted, and we’ll work with you to help you understand and maximize your benefits.
 We’ll also file insurance claims on your behalf whenever it’s necessary.
 And best of all, we’ll do everything we can to keep the process as simple as possible for you!
 Call us today to get started.

 Affordable Financing Available